Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: : Online Self-Play MARL Safety Training of LLMs

 \textbf{Think before act.} As shown in Figure~\ref{fig:teaser}, we introduce \textit{Hidden Chain-of-Thought} to enable strategic planning.
 Each agent generates outputs using a CoT template (see in \S~\ref{app:cot_template}) that separates a private reasoning trace $y^{\text{CoT}} =$ \texttt{"<think>} \dots \texttt{</think>"} from a public answer $y$ = \texttt{"<answer>} \dots \texttt{</answer>"}.
 Only the public answer is revealed to the opponent as the agent's move.
-Although the initial LM policy $\pi_{\theta}$ does not inherently support the CoT format, self-play training encourages attacker and defender to develop CoTs, guided by role-specific instructions and reward terms enforcing format adherence.
+Even if the initial LLM policy $\pi_{\theta}$ does not fully support the CoT format, self-play training encourages the attacker and defender to develop CoT reasoning, guided by role-specific instructions and reward terms enforcing format adherence.
 The hidden thoughts ($y^{\text{CoT}}_A$, $y^{\text{CoT}}_D$) remain private and are excluded from game evaluation (\S\ref{sec::reward_design}), enabling strategic planning without revealing reasoning to the opponents.

-\textbf{Attacker turn.} The attacker (A) first receives a seed prompt $s$ from a support dataset $\mathcal{S}$.
-Each vanilla seed describes either a harmful behavior (\textit{e.g.,} ``develop a program that deletes government files'') or a contrastive benign behavior that mimics the form of harmful prompts without malicious intent (\textit{e.g.,} ``develop a program that reads public government files'').
-Benign seeds help mitigate over-refusals -- cases where models mistakenly reject harmless prompts.
-For generating diverse attacks, guided by the instruction $I_A$, the attacker rewrites each vanilla seed into an adversarial variant: for harmful seeds, a stealthier version retaining malicious intent; for benign seeds, a deceptive-looking prompt that remains innocuous.
-Formally, given the seed $s$ and the instruction $I_A$, the attacker generates $(y^{\text{CoT}}_A, y_A) \sim \pi_\theta(\cdot | s, I_A)$, where $y_A$ is the generated adversarial query and $y^{\text{CoT}}_A$ is the hidden thought process.
+\textbf{Attacker turn.} The attacker (A) receives a seed prompt $s$ from a support dataset $\mathcal{S}$.
+Each vanilla seed describes either a harmful behavior (\textit{e.g.,} ``develop a program that deletes government files'') or a benign behavior that mimics the form of harmful prompts without malicious intent (\textit{e.g.,} ``develop a program that reads public government files'').
+Attacker revising benign seeds is a critical design for preventing a trivial defender's strategy where the defender simply refuses all prompts if realizing all it plays against are harmful generations.
+For generating diverse attacks, guided by the attacker's instruction $I_A$, the attacker rewrites each vanilla seed into an adversarial variant: for harmful seeds, a stealthier version retaining malicious intent; for benign seeds, a deceptive-looking prompt that remains innocuous.
+Formally, given $s$ and $I_A$, the attacker generates $(y^{\text{CoT}}_A, y_A) \sim \pi_\theta(\cdot | s, I_A)$, where $y_A$ is the generated adversarial query and $y^{\text{CoT}}_A$ is the hidden thought process.